xmtp/xmtp-dot-org/docs/tutorials/portable-consent/broadcast.md

 <div class=" rabbit  p-5 ">

-📥 <b>Need a Quick Reference?</b> Check out the GitHub repo: <a href="https://github.com/fabriguespe/xmtp-broadcast">xmtp-broadcast</a>.
+📥 <b>Need a quick reference?</b> Check out this GitHub repo: <a href="https://github.com/fabriguespe/xmtp-broadcast">xmtp-broadcast</a>

 </div>

-This tutorial will guide you on how to create a simple `Broadcast` that enables the user to broadcast messages to one or many specified Ethereum addresses.
+This tutorial will guide you on creating a simple `Broadcast` that enables the user to broadcast messages to one or many specified Ethereum addresses.

-#### Import XMTP Client and Ethers Library
+## Import the XMTP client and ethers libraries

 The code starts by importing the required XMTP and Ethereum packages.
 This enables you to create an XMTP client and interact with the Ethereum blockchain.